davidemiceli/chainode/README.md

 ## Architecture

-The Kafka cluster is shared between organizations, while every organization holds its own cluster of Chainode peers, and Storage peers, as shown on the following diagram:
+The Kafka cluster is shared between organizations, while every organization holds its own cluster of Chainode peers and Storage peers, as shown on the following diagram:

 ![Microservice architecture](img/architecture/architecture.png?raw=true)